 Simply put, activity modification means avoiding those activities that exacerbate pain, which is only common sense.
-For example, if shoulder hurts when lifting weights overhead, no need to stop going to the gym, simply avoid those exercises that are painful and do strengthening exercises below shoulder level.
-Pain is your body’s signal indicating damage of tissue and should not be ignored.
-Avoiding painful activities gives her body an environment that promotes the healing process which, are bodies to continually and naturally.
-Given the opportunity, are bodies want to and will heal injured parts.
+For example, if your shoulder hurts when lifting weights overhead, no need to stop going to the gym, simply avoid those exercises that are painful and do strengthening exercises below shoulder level.
+The program is called “active rest.”

-NSAID and Tylenol: If you’re shoulder or elbow hurts even at rest and during activities that you need to do for everyday life such as washing and dressing, then take medications to decrease pain.
+NSAID and Tylenol: If your shoulder or elbow hurts even at rest or during activities that you need to do for everyday life such as washing and dressing, then take medications to decrease pain.
 Nonsteroidal anti-inflammatory drugs (NSAID) and Tylenol are the mainstay medications for musculoskeletal pain.
 These medications do not “heal” injured tissues, your body’s inherent repair mechanisms do that, but they do allow you to perform everyday activities more comfortably.

 Which NSAID to use is debatable and depends on individual choice.
-If there were one best drug, there wouldn’t be dozens on the market.
-While some NSAIDs are designed to have less gastrointestinal side effects, all NSAIDs are basically derivatives of aspirin which, for many patients, is also very effective.
-Use the NSAIDs (or Tylenol) that works best for you.
+If there were one best drug, there wouldn’t be dozens on the market!
+While some NSAID’s are designed to have less gastrointestinal side effects, all NSAIDs are basically derivatives of aspirin which, for many patients, is also very effective.
+Use the NSAID’s (or Tylenol) that works best for you.

 Cortisone: Some conditions, such as shoulder bursitis, are helped by other medications that decrease inflammation.
 The principal medication in this class is cortisone.
 In general, I recommend cortisone injections only after an initial period of rest, activity modification, and anti-inflammatory medications orally.
-I limit cortisone injections to no more than two or three injections in the same site no more frequently than every three months because cortisone can weaken tendons and ligament is administered excessively ( no one really knows how much is “too” much cortisone).
+I limit cortisone injections to no more than two or three injections in the same site no more frequently than every three months because cortisone can weaken tendons and ligament if administered excessively ( no one really knows how much is “too” much cortisone).